 By Grace Thomas, M.Agr.Sc.
 PAS

-Start by looking at the cows:
+Start looking at cow basics:

 Observing the cows and their behavior can help determine the overall herd well-being.
+This is cow basics.
 Cows that are standing, perching, lame, with inconsistent manure are not performing to the best of their ability, finding the cause of these issues can help alleviate some of the problems.
 Are the cows doing what they should be doing when you enter the barn?
 Up to 85% of the herd should be lying down when you enter a barn, with the rest of the cows eating, drinking, and socializing.
 Table 1, lists the ideal, average, daily cow activity.

+Another element of cow basics is cow comfort.
 Cow comfort is one of the main factors that affect lying and rumination time, when it is subpar it can lead to an increased proportion of cows choosing to stand.
 A standing cow will be more likely to become lame and produce less milk, as the cow has less time to ruminate.
 In addition, blood flow to the udder is increased when a cow is lying down, which has been associated with increased milk production.
 The main factors in a shed that can influence cow comfort are cubicle size, stocking density, ventilation, and flooring.

 A good indicator of insufficient cubicle comfort is observing a large number of cows with hock and knee injury, hair loss, abrasions, and swelling.
-Free-stall barns bedded with straw should have fresh straw added daily and have a complete cleanout every three weeks; the bedding should be as clean and dry as possible.
+Free-stall barns bedded with straw should have fresh straw added daily and have a complete clean out every three weeks; the bedding should be as clean and dry as possible.

 The stocking density of a shed will have a large impact on cow performance, there should be no competition for space to eat, drink or lie down.
 The minimum requirements for a cow are listed below.